HGustavs/LenaSYS/README.md

 8. There are two ports which are apache-php and phpmyadmin server.
 The apache-php uses port `80:80`, You need to press the `80:80` link to open the LenaSYS website.
 The phpmyadmin uses port `8080:80` which opens the phpmyadmin website where you can manipulate sql-data, user permission and more.
 <img src="Shared/Documentation/docker_images/apacheLink.png" width="512">

-9. In order to download LenaSYS you need to navigate to `LenaSYS/newinstaller/installer.php` this will lead you to the new installer.
+9. To download LenaSYS, navigate to `LenaSYS/newinstaller/installer.php`.
+This will take you to the new installer.
 In case the new installer does not work for you, you can access the old installer at `LenaSYS/install/install.php`.
 <img src="Shared/Documentation/docker_images/lenasys.png" width="512">

 10. Congratulations, you can now use the LenaSYS website!
 <img src="Shared/Documentation/docker_images/newlenasysinstaller.png" width="512">

-11. Before you install the LenaSYS, it is good to know that the text-input which says `Hostname`, needs to be `db`, not `localhost` and you need check/turn on `Use Distributed Environment`-checkbox.
-Also when entering root user credentials, type in root user: `root` and root password: `password`, because all default values is set in docker-compose-yml.
+11. Before installing LenaSYS, it is important to know that the text-input which says `Hostname`, needs to be `db`, not `localhost`.
+You also need to check/turn on `Use Distributed Environment`-checkbox.
+When entering root user credentials, type in root user: `root` and root password: `password`, because all default values are set in docker-compose-yml.

-12. To install the LenaSYS, you need to follow instructions for [new LenaSYS installer](Shared/Documentation/newinstaller/documentation.md/#installer-steps) or [old LenaSYS installer](README.md/#install-lenasys).
+12. To install LenaSYS, you need to follow instructions for [new LenaSYS installer](Shared/Documentation/newinstaller/documentation.md/#installer-steps) or [old LenaSYS installer](README.md/#install-lenasys).

 #### Using linux or mac?
-Make sure you set the appropriate file permissions for LenaSYS.
-The easiest way to do this is to run the command `sudo chmod -R 777 LenaSYS`.
+Ensure you set the appropriate file permissions for LenaSYS.
+The easiest way to do this is by running the command `sudo chmod -R 777 LenaSYS`.
-After changing the file permissions recursively over the repository, all the files may show up as changes.
+After changing the file permissions recursively across the repository, all files may show up as changes.
 To fix this, run `git config core.fileMode false` in the root of the repository.

 ### Stop containers in Docker

-1. To stop running containers, open the terminal where docker is running press `ctrl-c` and wait until all three containers says stopped.
-NOTE: If your terminal says all three are stopped, but your username does not appear in your terminal, then press the up- or down-arrow keys to show your username.
+1. To stop running containers, open the terminal where docker is running press `ctrl-c` and wait until all three containers show as stopped.
+NOTE: If the terminal indicates that all three are stopped, but your username does not appear in the terminal, then press the up- or down-arrow keys to show your username.
 <img src="Shared/Documentation/docker_images/terminal6.png" width="512">

-2. If you go back to Docker desktop and go to containers, you can see three containers are not running, shown by the gray circles.
-Now containers are not running.
+2. If you go back to Docker desktop and navigte to containers, you will see that three containers are no longer running, indicated by the gray circles.
+This means the containers have been stopped.
 <img src="Shared/Documentation/docker_images/containersdeactive.png" width="512">

 ### Remove containers and images in Docker

-1. If you want remove all containers, then first stop running containers which you can follow this step [stop containers in Docker](#stop-containers-in-docker).
+1. If you want to remove all containers, first, stop running containers by following these steps [stop containers in Docker](#stop-containers-in-docker).

-2. After that run the command: `docker-compose down` in the terminal.
+2. Then run the following command: `docker-compose down` in the terminal.
 <img src="Shared/Documentation/docker_images/terminal7.png" width="512">

-3. Now your terminal says removed which means containers are removed.
+3. Once your terminal displays removed, it means the containers have been successfuly deleted.
 <img src="Shared/Documentation/docker_images/terminal8.png" width="512">

-4. You can check in Docker desktop and press containers.
-Here you can see that all containers are gone.
+4. To confirm this, open Docker desktop and click on the containers tab.
+You should see that all containers are gone.
 <img src="Shared/Documentation/docker_images/dockerContainers2.png" width="512">

-5. To remove all images to free up space, you need to press images in Docker desktop and select all checkboxes.
-When all selected,  press `Delete`-button and it will show a pop-up if you want to delete, press `Delete forever`-button.
+5. To remove all images and free disk space, open Docker desktop, press images and select all checkboxes.
+Once all are selected, click `Delete`-button.
+A confirmation pop-up will appear, press `Delete forever`-button.
 Now you have successful removed all containers and images.
 <img src="Shared/Documentation/docker_images/dockerimages.png" width="512">

 ### Stop running or pause Docker desktop
-1. To stop running or pause Docker desktop you need to open Docker desktop press either `pause`-button to pause docker or `Quit Docker Desktop`-button to stop running docker.
-Now your Docker desktop is paused or stopped.
+1. To stop or pause Docker desktop, open Docker desktop and press either `pause`-button to pause docker or `Quit Docker Desktop`-button to stop running docker.
+Your Docker desktop is now paused or stopped.
 <img src="Shared/Documentation/docker_images/stopdocker.png" width="512">

 ---